rackerlabs/technical-blog/_posts/2018-10-19-introduction-to-couchbase-the-engagement-database.md

 like.
 This phenomenon forces organizations to capitalize on the huge opportunities already available in today’s engagement era, instead of building new internet applications or mobile apps every day.
-Organizations must modernize their current technology and environments with highly responsive and available, scalable and intelligent, and easy-to-manage databases.
+Organizations must modernize their current technology and environments with highly responsive, available, scalable,
+intelligent, and easy-to-manage databases.
 Engagement databases such Couchbase Server suit this need perfectly.